- 2026.1.6

 New Investment in Physiologas Technologies, Inc.

-Innovation Kyoto 2021 Investment Limited Partnership ("KYOTO-ICAP No.2 Fund"), with Kyoto University Innovation Capital Corporation ("Kyoto iCAP") (Head Office: Sakyo-ku, Kyoto; Representative Director: Ko Kusumi) as unlimited liability partner, has made a new investment in Physiologus Technologies Inc. (Head office: Sagamihara City, Kanagawa Prefecture; Representative Director: Kazuyoshi Miyawaki), a developer of home dialysis equipment.
+Innovation Kyoto 2021 Investment Limited Partnership" ("KYOTO-iCAP FundⅡ"), managed by Kyoto University Innovation Capital Co.,Ltd. ("Kyoto iCAP") (Headquarters: Sakyo-ku, Kyoto; Representative Director: Ko Kusumi) as its general partner, has made a new investment in Physiologas Technologies Inc. (Headquarters: Sagamihara City, Kanagawa; Representative Director: Kazuyoshi Miyawaki), a company developing home-use dialysis devices.

 Overview of the investment

-Although home dialysis at home is possible, it is not widely used at present due to the high hurdles to install the equipment.
-Existing home dialysis machines use more than 300 liters of purified water per dialysis session, which requires the installation of purified water production equipment and the payment of water expenses in addition to the dialysis machine, which are hurdles to introducing home dialysis.
-Physiologas has succeeded in developing a special column and has established a technology that can remove waste products from the patient's body without the use of purified water.
+While home dialysis is technically possible, its adoption remains limited due to high barriers to device installation and use.
+Conventional home dialysis systems require more than 300 liters of purified water per treatment, necessitating the installation of additional water purification equipment and resulting in increased water utility costs.
+These factors have been major obstacles to the widespread adoption of home dialysis.
+Physiologas has successfully developed a specialized column and established a technology that enables the removal of waste products from the patient’s body without the use of purified water.

 Overview of Physiologas Technologies, Inc.